anshumanbora/restaurant-finder/README.md

 ### Overview

-This is a react app to find restaurants on a map.
+This is a react app to find places to eat on a map.

 #### Supported features